Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

 completion, and the interpretation and creation of Markdown, HTML, CSS, and JavaScript source code.
-The final examination is comprehensive, meaning that it covers all of the content that we studied in this course in the class sessions and laboratory, assignments.
+The final examination is comprehensive, meaning that it covers all of the content that we studied in this course in the class sessions and laboratory assignments.
 The emphasis will be on the following technical topics listed at the end of this review sheet.

 ### Honor Code for the Final Examination